TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-performance.md

 ***storeOps.fanoutFactor*** | Number of partitions Gremlin engine touched during physical operator execution.
 To improve performance it is recommended to reduce this number.
 ***storeOps.size*** | Size of data in bytes retrieved by Gremlin engine.

-Consder physical characteristics of Cosmos DB and Azure infrastructure when assessing impact of each physical operator.
+Consider physical characteristics of Cosmos DB and Azure infrastructure when assessing impact of each physical operator.

 **Resource** | **Value** | **Explanation**
 --- | --- | ---